 Whereas other high-performance robots, like the MIT Cheetah, are designed to be biomimetic or bio-inspired, Skippy is instead technology-inspired, meaning that its performance targets are guided by what we believe to be possible with today's technology.
 Hence the 4m hop, which greatly exceeds the jumping height of any 2kg animal, yet nevertheless should be possible for a properly designed robot.
 Skippy is also an exercise in obtaining the greatest possible repertoire of motor skills from the simplest possible mechanical system, which explains why Skippy has only two actuators instead of the three you might think would be necessary for a full 3D hopping machine, and explains also why Skippy is both a hopping machine and a balancing machine instead of being a hopping machine only.

-Right now, Skippy is still at the design stage, and we are busy building a precursor to Skippy, called Tippy, which will be used to test the new balance control systems that Skippy will need in order to do its stuff.
-We are hoping to complete the design of Skippy, and perhaps even to start building it, by the end of 2017.
+Right now, Skippy is still at the design stage, and we are busy experimenting with a precursor to Skippy, called Tippy, which we are using to test the new balance control systems that Skippy will need in order to do its stuff.
+We expect to complete the design of Skippy in the next few months, and to have a working robot by the end of 2018.

-The host institution for the Skippy project is the Department of Advanced Robotics in the Italian Institute of Technology.
+The host institution for the Skippy project is the Italian Institute of Technology.
 To learn more about the Skippy project, see publication 7 and talk 2; and if you would like to be a part of this project then click on 'opportunities' at left.